dscho/xkcd/content/comics/2025-7-4-artificial-gravity.md

   Low gravity can cause bone loss, so we're pleased to report that, since we initiated capsule motion, the number of bones in each crew member has been steadily increasing.
 img: https://imgs.xkcd.com/comics/artificial_gravity_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

-[Cueball and Ponytail are standing near a blueprint of a spacecraft, with Cueball pointing at the blueprint.
+[Cueball and Ponytail are standing near a blueprint of a spacecraft with strap on boosters, with Cueball pointing at the blueprint.
 In place of conventional conical fairing, this spacecraft has a large mechanical arm on the nose.
 The arm is holding an egg-shaped capsule.
-Two semi-transparent drawings of the arm and the capsule are depicted on either side of it with speed streaks in between, implying shaking back and forth motion of the arm.]
+Two semi-transparent drawings of the arm and the capsule are depicted on either side of it with speed streaks in between, implying shaking back and forth motion of the arm.
+There is illegible text on the top left the bottom right and the bottom right text is in box.]

 Cueball: To produce artificial gravity during the voyage, the crew capsule is kept in constant motion.